mleprince018/databricks-certifications/PySpark-SparkSQL-DF-Notes.md

         .withColumn("date_timestring", date_format("date_type", "HH:mm:ss.SSSSSS")) # returns a string of zeros: '00:00:00.000000'
         .withColumn("HMS_dt", hour(col("date_type")))  # returns 0 because date_type lacks specificity for these values
               )
+              ### add from unix_timestamp or from unix - can it read from integers
+              ### dayofyear can it read from integer or timestamp or date type?
 timestampDF.display()
 timestampDF.printSchema()